ShilpaAjitheks/ShilpaAjitheks/README.md

 - 🔭 I’m currently working on **AI and Datascience Projects**

-- 🌱 I’m currently learning **Artificial Intelligence with Data Science**
+- 🌱 I’m currently working assiduously to land my first role as a **Data scientist**

 - 💬 Ask me about **AI,Datascience,Python,SQL,HTML**